react-simple/react-simple-mapping/README.md

 ### REACT_SIMPLE_MAPPING.DI

 Dependency injection references which will be called by the appropriate methods.
-For example **getChildObjectMember()** will call **REACT_SIMPLE_MAPPING.DI.objectMapping.getChildObjectMember()**, so it can be easily replaced with a custom implementation.
+For example **getChildMember()** will call **REACT_SIMPLE_MAPPING.DI.objectMapping.getChildMember()**, so it can be easily replaced with a custom implementation.
-The custom callback will be called with all parameters and a callback to the default implementation (**getChildObjectMember_default()**) to make implementing wrappers easier.
+The custom callback will be called with all parameters and a callback to the default implementation (**getChildMember_default()**) to make implementing wrappers easier.

 # Content